jodiegardiner/cheat-sheet-layout-practice/README.md

 * I found the background image first then used a colour picker tool to find a colour on it that I liked and went on to use as the background colour for the .box class.
 This helped to create a continuity in aesthetics.

-* I used the name anchor to put a "Return to top" link at the bottom of the layout so the user didn't get stranded with no easy way to get back.
+* I used the name anchor to put a "Return to top" link at the bottom of the layout so the user didn't get stranded at the bottom of the page with no easy way to get back.

 ## Responsiveness
 The layout is very basic but the structure did breakdown into an ugly mess at smaller screen sizes.
 Therefore, the navigation will switch to a flexbox column if the screen size is smaller than a tablet.

 ## Issues and obstacles

-There are still a couple of issues with overflowing data that I haven't managed to fix yet.
+* There are still a couple of issues with overflowing data that I haven't managed to fix yet.
 This is mainly caused by content in the XMP tags which it is not able to wrap successfully using normal css wrapping properties.

+* The flexbox navbar was repeated on two pages.
+I wonder if there is a way to only have to write it once and reference it from the other page(s).
+In this case, I could obviously just copy and paste but I was thinking in terms of scalability to scores or hundreds of pages.